This webpage is for

-Oregon Public Service Retirement Plan (OPSRP) (you were hired after August 28, 2003).
+Oregon Public Service Retirement Plan (OPSRP) members with employment after July 1, 2020 (you were hired after August 28, 2003).

-Watch PERS’ new, animated videos that explain the
+Watch PERS’ animated videos that explain the

-and what is changing with your Individual Account Program (IAP) under
+and what changed with your Individual Account Program (IAP) under

 , starting July 1, 2020.

 As a currently employed PERS member, regardless of when you were hired, you have

 The IAP Redirect is in effect when the PERS system is less than 90% funded*.